isaactps/nd064_course_1/project/argocd/README.md

 ## ArgoCD Manifests

-Place the ArgoCD manifests in this directory.
+Place the ArgoCD manifests for Techtrends in this directory.